Irish National Liberation Army: Feuds and splits

 In 1987, the INLA and its political wing, the IRSP came under attack from the Irish People's Liberation Organisation (IPLO), an organisation founded by disaffected INLA members centred around Tom McAllister, Gerard Steenson, Jimmy Brown and Martin "Rook" O'Prey who had resigned or been expelled from the INLA.
 The IPLO's initial aim was to destroy the INLA and replace it with their organisation.
 Five members of the INLA were killed by the IPLO, including leaders Ta Power and John O'Reilly.
 The INLA retaliated with several killings of their own.
 After the INLA killed the IPLO's leader, Gerard Steenson in 1987, a truce was reached.
 Although severely damaged by the IPLO's attacks, the INLA continued to exist.
-The IPLO, which was heavily involved in drug dealing, was forcibly disbanded by the Provisional IRA in a large scale operation in 1992.
+The IPLO, which was heavily involved in drug dealing, was forcibly disbanded by the Provisional IRA in a large-scale operation in 1992.

 Directly after the feud in October 1987, the INLA received more damaging publicity when Dessie O'Hare, an erstwhile INLA volunteer, set up his own group called the "Irish Revolutionary Brigade" and kidnapped a Dublin dentist named John O'Grady.
 O'Hare cut off two of O'Grady's fingers and sent them to his family in order to secure a ransom.
 O'Grady was eventually rescued and O'Hare's group arrested after several shootouts with armed Gardaí.
 The INLA disassociated itself from the action, issuing a statement saying O'Hare "is not a member of the INLA".
 O'Hare later rejoined the INLA while in prison.

+Following the feud the IRSP embraced a more explicitly left-wing ideological stance; declaring in the December 1987 issue of the Starry Plough the necessity to "break away from Left Republicanism and embrace the scientific socialism of Marx and Engels in order to analyse and thus formulate a political programme for the Irish revolution" and move beyond "republicanism/militarism."
+The politically minded faction within the movement hoped to build a left-republican alternative to Sinn Féin.
+However, militarist elements within the INLA were intent on a renewed armed campaign against British security forces and loyalists.
+A protracted internal power struggle ensued and in 1992 the main political spokespersons for the IRSP departed.
+In the early 1990s the INLA, particularly in Belfast, effectively became a proxy force for the Provisional IRA, carrying out attacks on loyalist paramilitaries using IRA intelligence.
+Many shootings were perceived as openly sectarian attacks on Protestants.

 On 14 April 1992, the INLA carried out its first killing in England after the death of Airey Neave, when they shot dead a recruiting army sergeant in Derby while he was leaving a British Army recruiting office.
 In June 2010, Declan Duffy was charged with the killing, although he was released in March 2013, under the terms of the 1998 Good Friday Agreement.

 Dominic McGlinchey was killed in 1994 by unknown assailants after being released from prison the previous year.